Where: | York, Yorkshire starting at the Guildhall/Mansion House, St Helen's Square |

 Helpful Hints

 It’s usually held on a weekend in August each year (often but not invariably the second weekend), and the perambulation starts in the afternoon with the proclamation on the steps of the Mansion House (the Guildhall is situated behind the Mansion House, through a large archway).
 Timing may vary a little from one year to another so I’d advise you double-check this before turning up.
-Leaflets are usually available on the day with the full list of venues and approximate timings, and if you want to officially join the Mayor’s party and partake of food you can buy tickets (see above), otherwise just turn up on the day and follow the crowd.
+Leaflets are usually available on the day with the full list of venues and approximate timings, and if you want to officially join the Mayor’s party and partake of food you can sometimes buy tickets (see links below), otherwise just turn up on the day and follow the crowd.
 When we visited in 2015 we were led astray by more than one website which stated that it began at 10 am but in fact this is the time that the Guildhall opens to the public, not when the Assize begins.

 Click here for the City Council contacts: https://www.york.gov.uk/LordMayor